SagarBobade/Terraform/README.md

 }
 ```

-## Pass value to a variable
+## Passing value to a variable
-1. While Terraform-apply command - we get prompt to enter value for variable - we need to declare using keyword "variable"
+1. While `Terraform-apply` command - we get prompt to enter value for variable - we need to declare using keyword `variable`
-2. While Terraform-apply command - pass commandline argument as - terraform apply -var  "variable_name=value"
+2. While `Terraform-apply` command - pass commandline argument as - terraform apply -var  `variable_name=value`
-3. best practice and most efficient - using variable file - fileName.tfvars - declare variable there. same like yml file in ansible but in order to make it work we have to declare "variable" section in main.tf file.
+3. best practice and most efficient - using variable file - `fileName.tfvars` - declare variable there. same like yml file in ansible but in order to make it work we have to declare `variable` section in `main.tf` file.
-If we give variable file name as - "terraform.tfvars" then terraform will automatically recognize/find variable file and use their variables.
+If we give variable file name as - `terraform.tfvars` then terraform will automatically recognize/find variable file and use their variables.
-If we give different file name then - we have to pass variable file name as command - "terraform apply -var-file variable_filename.tfvars"
+If we give different file name then - we have to pass variable file name as command - `terraform apply -var-file variable_filename.tfvars`

-Usecase for using variable = we can setup same infra for different types of environment like - QA, development etc. like ansible we can create different files for different environments.
+* Usecase for using variable - we can setup same infra for different types of environment like - QA, development etc. like ansible we can create different files for different environments.

-we can use feature of default value in terraform, which will make passing variable file optional.
+* We can use feature of default value in terraform, which will make passing variable file optional.
-Also for variable, we can set variable type - Boolean, String, Number
+* Also for variable, we can set variable type - `Boolean`, `String`, `Number`

-we can define list type of variable too and access nth number of variable in main.tf file as -
+we can define list type of variable too and access nth number of variable in script as -
-in variblefile.tfvars file -
+Below `variblefile.tfvars` file -
 ```
 subnet_cidr_block = ["172.31.48.0/20", "172.31.38.0/20"]
 ```
 In data section -

-in main.tf file -
+in `main.tf` file -
 ```
 var.vpc_cidr_block[0]
 ```
 so we may update descritpion of variable section also (this is optional).

 likewise we can define type of "Object" too
 ex.
 Do not use useredentials directory inside script.

-**There are 2 ways the credentials -**
+**There are 2 ways to manage credentials -**
-1. environmental variable - using "export AWS_SECRET_ACCESS_KEY=ABCD" - just use same variable name as it should be declare inside "provider" section.
+1. Environmental variable - using "export AWS_SECRET_ACCESS_KEY=ABCD" - just use same variable name as it should be declare inside "provider" section.
   check environmental variables using - "env | grep AWS" OR we can declare those credentials inside ~/.aws/credentials file.
 Terraform will automatically picked it up.
 If we are using this way then we can remove credentials/keys provided in Provider section of main.tf file.
 For this also we need to declare "variable" section.
 2. If we want to use variable inside or append to other string then we need to use it as - "${var.environment}-otherString"